rahul-00X00/Web-Development/Section-36-React/README.md

 So, Props are the information that you pass to a JSX tag.

+> [!NOTE]
+>
-> Note: We can pass props only to custom elements not HTML like elements.
+> - We can pass props only to custom elements not HTML like elements.
 HTML like elements in JSX has predefined limited props for example: img element has predefined props like 'src' 'alt' 'className' 'height' 'width' etc.

+- Any JSX/HTML attributes passed inside component will be treated as props and hence will not have effect explicitly.